Please use the menu below to navigate to any article section:

 Whether it’s a café to get a cup of coffee to kickstart the day, local restaurants to visit on the weekend, or shops and beauty parlours to relax, Malvern and Glen Iris are overflowing with everything locals need.

-A residential suburb around 10 km south-east of central Melbourne, Glen Iris was formerly part of two municipalities: Camberwell and Malvern.
+A residential suburb around 10 km southeast of central Melbourne, Glen Iris was formerly part of two municipalities: Camberwell and Malvern.

 With the creation of the amalgamated municipalities of Boroondara and Stonnington, Glen Iris became its own neighbourhood, but it shares many traits with Malvern.